HomePosts8 Ways Mr. Cooper Customers Can Avoid Scams

 In addition to contacting you out of the blue, scammers may:

-- Send trial or modification agreements from the “Underwriting Department” or “Loan Modification Department.”
+• Send trial or modification agreements from an “Underwriting Department” or “Loan Modification Department.”
+Note: We don’t have an “Underwriting Department.”

-- Require payment upfront with unconventional methods, such as a pre-paid debit card or Western Union®/MoneyGram® wire to an individual (rather than Mr. Cooper).
+• Require payment upfront with unconventional methods, such as pre-paid debit cards, Walmart barcodes, or Western Union®/MoneyGram® wires to an individual, rather than Mr. Cooper.

 5. Hang up on phone scams